youwen5/linear-algebra-done-wrong/psets/main.typ

 #import "@preview/unequivocal-ams:0.1.0": ams-article, theorem, proof

-#let abstract = [The textbook "Linear Algebra Done Wrong", by Sergei Treil of Brown University,
+#let abstract = [These are some of my solutions for the problem sets in Linear Algebra Done
-  has been available for free online and is an excellent resource for beginners at linear algebra.
-However, the lack of an official solution manual makes it hard for self-learners to check their solutions.
-I'll be sharing some of my selected solutions here as I work through the book.]
+  Wrong.
+They are by no means comprehensive nor definitive, but I have generally tried to make sure that they are at least mathematically correct.]

 #show: ams-article.with(
   title: [Selected Problems from Linear Algebra Done Wrong, Treil 2017], authors: (